tvu2/potential-octo-funicular/proposal.md

 		public void test03addIngredients() {
 		// Initialize some ingredient objects
 		// Add these ingredients to the cookbook
-		// Run viewIngredients() and iterate through list to make sure all ingredient objects created are
+		// Run viewIngredients() and iterate through the hash table to make sure all ingredient objects created are
-		// in the List
+		// in the table
 		}

 		@Test